Huawei says it’s evaluating Russia sanctions, as Meng reappears

 “Huawei is deeply concerned about this war and the suffering it has caused to the people,” rotating chairman Guo Ping said on Monday in Shenzhen, in response to a reporter’s question.
 “As for the [sanctions] you mentioned, we have also noticed that some countries and regions have introduced some policies.
 These policies and measures are complex and constantly changing, and Huawei is still in the process of careful evaluation.”

-Guo’s statement was largely in line with Beijing’s stance of refraining from joining Western sanctions against Russia, while trying to avoid overt aide to Russia that could trigger secondary sanctions onto Chinese companies.
+Guo’s statement was largely in line with Beijing’s stance of refraining from joining Western sanctions against Russia, while trying to avoid overt aid to Russia that could trigger secondary sanctions on Chinese companies.

-He said that Huawei did not have immediate plans for its HarmonyOS smartphone operating system overseas, following speculation that it could be used in Russia as an alternative to Google’s Android.
-Before the war, Huawei had hired some engineers in Russia to help develop HarmonyOS.
+He said Huawei did not have immediate plans for its HarmonyOS smartphone operating system overseas, following speculation that it could be used in Russia as an alternative to Google’s Android.
+Before the war, Huawei had hired engineers in Russia to help develop HarmonyOS.

 Looking calm and cheerful, Meng reprised her role of presenting the financial report at the start of the meeting, saying it was her first time in four years.
-She only made glancing allusion to her detention and court battle in Canada.
+She made a glancing allusion to her detention and court battle in Canada.

 “The past four years, there have been tremendous changes in the world and in China,” she said.
 “In the few months that I’ve been back, I’ve been trying to catch up.
 I hope I will catch up.”